CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 2. [[Scattering#Thomson scattering|Thomson scattering]] (isotropic and scale-independent)
 3. [[CMB#SZ effect|SZ effect]]
 4. [[Lensing]]
-   Large scale structure can lens the CMB
+   Large scale structure can lens the CMB, which has the effect of mixing E and B mode polarizations on the sky.
-5. Late-time integrated Sachs–Wolfe effect -  dark energy?
+5. Late-time integrated Sachs–Wolfe effect -  informs expansion of universe and thus $\Omega_\Lambda$

 Theres also the [[CMB#CMB Polarization|CMB polarization]] signal.